bfopengradient/NLP_text_summarization_apps/README.md

 * nlpapp2.py: offers the user the BART model and also the LexRank model to summarize text.
 LexRank is a count based model.
 It is relatively faster than BART on larger passages of text but BART produces more insightful summaries.

-Before running the app from the command check with the requirements.txt file which contains the python libraries used in both apps. if needed , pip install the requirements.txt ahead of running the apps.
+Before running the app from the command check with the requirements.txt file which contains the python libraries used in both apps.
+If needed , pip install the requirements.txt ahead of running the apps.

 To run either app locally enter in your commandline:  streamlit run nlpapp.py or streamlit run nlpapp2.py